Last Updated on July 31, 2019

-Did you know that lentil nutrition is an effective way to support your clean eating habits?
-If weight management is your goal, then this week’s challenge is crucial for you!
+Did you know that a regular lentil nutrition is an effective way to support your clean eating habits?
+If weight management is your goal, then this week's challenge is crucial for you!
 The same is true if you struggle to get a sufficient amount of protein and fiber from your food.

 What are legumes?